geektechniquestudios/ChessWager/README.md

     - admin accounts
     - chat reply in global chat
     - killswitch in case of emergency
+    - layout responsiveness
     - onboarding "how to"
     - contact
     - faqs
     - end-to-end testing
-    - user onboarding/ getting started / how to
+    - user onboarding/ getting started / how to / help
   - Complete:
     - UI/UX design and implementation
     - User search